 - What do I strive for in regards to family and where does this model come from?

 - What does my child learn from me or us as parents?
 What do they see, hear and feel?

-- What beliefs and values about relationship and the role of women and men will they form and is that what I want?
+- What beliefs and values about relationships and the role of women and men will they form and is that what I want?

 Whether you stay together with your partner or not should not only be dependent on having children.
 Imagine the kind of relationship they get to witness if you do stay and the kind of relationships they might get to witness if you and your partner would be true to yourselves and find a more suitable relationship?

-In the end children are resilient and will learn to deal with the new situation.
+In the end, children are resilient and will learn to deal with new situations.
 Multiple families can allow a child to become more flexible as long as they feel supported and cared for.
 This is needed whether you separate or not.